Scuzz3y/scuzz3y.github.io/_drafts/how-to-secure-p2p.md

 - Chase Van Duyne

 # Research Questions
-- How can today’s various technologies such as, but not limited to, cryptography, time decay models, and PKI be used in securing P2P networks while maintaining the characteristics of P2P
-  - Such as decentralization, anonymity, and anarchy trust systems?
-- What protocols today can be implemented to achieve this effect with P2P networks?
+1. How can modern technology conquer the security pitfalls of P2P?
+2. Are there trade-offs when securing P2P?
+    - Are certain core features of P2P (decentralization anonymity, etc.) lost when security is implemented?
+3. How can peer authentication and trust be secured?

 <img src="/assets/images/how-to-secure-p2p/p2p-example.png" style="display:block;width:50%;margin-left:auto;margin-right:auto">

 # Background
 From [RFC 5694](https://tools.ietf.org/html/rfc5694), a system is considered to be P2P if “the elements that form the system share their resources in order to provide the service the system has been designed to provide.
 The elements in the system both provide services to other elements and request services from other elements.”
 The main two functions in all P2P systems are enrollment function and peer discovery function.
 The enrollment function manages node authentication and authorization while the peer discovery function “allows nodes to discover peers in the system in order to connect to them” (RFC 5694) and to become a peer.